Skip to main content

 Analyst Summary

-Both Alan and Butterfly Network compete directly in the AI Healthcare space, making this a head-to-head matchup within the same market segment.
+In the AI Healthcare market, Alan and Butterfly Network represent two distinct approaches.
 Alan is an AI-powered health insurance platform that combines employer group health insurance products with a digital health companion application, using AI to personalise member health recommendations, streamline claims processing, and provide on-demand access to telehealth and mental health resources.
 Butterfly Network produces the Butterfly iQ, a handheld ultrasound device powered by a proprietary semiconductor chip that replaces traditional piezoelectric transducer arrays with a single silicon chip capable of whole-body imaging.

 Alan operates out of 🇫🇷 France while Butterfly Network is based in 🇺🇸 United States, giving each a distinct home-market advantage.
-On Awaira's 0–100 composite score, both companies are closely matched — Alan scores 83 and Butterfly Network scores 85.
+On Awaira's 0-100 scale, the gap is minimal — Alan scores 83 and Butterfly Network scores 85.
+Under Jean-Charles Samuelian and John Martin respectively, both companies continue to chart aggressive growth paths.

 Metrics Comparison